 Mayor Dingwall and his wife Erna attended high school together and have been married 41 years.
 They first arrived in Pitt Meadows in 1984 and proudly call central Pitt Meadows home.
 They have two married children (daughter and son) and four grandchildren and are thrilled their families live in Pitt Meadows.

-His hobbies include “the kids and grandkids”, gardening, camping, golf, carpentry/renovations and enjoying their recently restored 1970 Challenger originally owned in high school.Appointments to Outside Agencies and CommitteesJoint Police Liaison Committee
+His hobbies include “the kids and grandkids”, gardening, camping, golf, carpentry/renovations and enjoying their recently restored 1970 Challenger originally owned in high school.Council Committees and External Boards & CommitteesJoint Police Liaison Committee

 Mayors’ Council on Regional Transportation (TransLink)